OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 You may have passionate opinions about many of the items we will be discussing, this is a good thing.
 However, you are expected to be able to examine each issue with objective distance.
 This means that as we attempt to create consensus (or simply examine where it cannot be found) you are expected to weigh the ideas of others without subordinating them to your own preconceived ideas unduly.
 This also needs to be applied to your Summit Colleagues whom you may encounter again during the summit after passionate disagreements.
 You are expected to be able to deal with each issue from a fresh perspective.

-All criticism during the OWASP Summit must be directed at the topics of your working session.
+All criticism during the Open Security Summit must be directed at the topics of your working session.
 Personal criticisms will derail conversations and poison the collaborative atmosphere, the latter will not be tolerated.

 ### Offer supporting documents for value judgments